mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 Gyuna and Christian came about an hour late, so I waited outside.
 When they arrived, they were playing “ddu du ddu du.”

 “Is this what Fuego is like?”
 I asked when the three of us went inside the Wilk Ballroom.
 Gyuna and Christian liked to go to this one popular party place called Fuego that had Latin dancing.
-They had tried to convince me to go for the past month or so.
+They had tried to convince me to go for the past month.

 “Fuego is a bit more intense,” Gyuna said.
 “You need to go there too!”

 The first part of it was dancing.
 I sort of forgot what dancing was like, but Gyuna and Christian did their best to make me feel included.
 The second part of the activity was the actual performances.
 It was pretty fancy since some professional video people were videoing the performances.
-Some of them were actual K-pop dance groups in the area, and others were students who decided to do something together.
+Some of the performers were in actual K-pop dance groups in the area, and others were students who decided to do something together.
 One of those student groups did a Blackpink song whose English-translated title was “As If It’s Your Last” (the song at the very beginning of the reflection).
 I wasn’t much of a fan of the song since it talked about love and all that stuff.
 I couldn’t relate to any of it.
 But it was fun.
 I was glad that Gyuna and Christian wanted me to go.

 ## Section 4